McKinney-Vento Homeless Assistance Act

 - Doubling Up - those who are sharing a residence with other people (friends or relatives) due to a loss in housing or hardship

-- Commercial Accommodations - those who are staying in a motel, hotel, or campground due to a loss in housing, fleeing violence, or natural disaster
+- Commercial Accommodations - those who are staying in a motel, hotel, or campground due to a loss in housing, fleeing violence, or a natural disaster

 - Emergency Shelter - those who are staying in a shelter (emergency or transitional)